jessicaksung/MSc_coursework/README.md

 * interpreter.c extends the parser to draw the instructions on the screen.

-* Makefile is an automated tool to compile and run the programs.

 * stack contains ADT for stack data structure.

 * SDL contains supplmenetary files to render SDL on the screen.